CROOOME/Chaos-Game/README.md

 ## Rules
     Given a set of anchor points,
     an initially randomly placed point
-    will move toward the respective anchor point based on a moving distance
+    will move toward a randomly selected anchor point based on a moving distance (mid-point)